Elevating and celebrating women and girls in science

 The opportunity to change these statistics is something that the University of Arizona and the BIO5 Institute are tackling head-on.

-Directed by fearless female leader Dr. Jennifer Barton, the Thomas R. Brown Distinguished Professor of biomedical engineering, the BIO5 Institute helps to advance the education and careers of girls and women in STEM - from high school students to faculty members - by providing unique learning and employment opportunities, a collaborative culture that celebrates diversity, support programs, internships, and mentorship.
+Directed by fearless female leader Jennifer Barton, the Thomas R. Brown Distinguished Professor of biomedical engineering, the BIO5 Institute helps to advance the education and careers of girls and women in STEM - from high school students to faculty members - by providing unique learning and employment opportunities, a collaborative culture that celebrates diversity, support programs, internships, and mentorship.

 "It is inherent in BIO5's mission to develop unique programs that engage and inspire not only our current faculty, but also our next generation of scientists.
 BIO5’s programs are national models for how to do this effectively, even at the pre-college stage," said Barton.